 Due to gelatin coming from animals, it holds a certain amount of animal protein.
 Cats need animal protein daily and the chances of your fluff liking gelatin are high.
 Therefore, gelatin is safe for your pet and could benefit her bones because of the collagen.

 This sweet and firm treat is perfectly safe for your pet.
 Cats can eat strawberry jelly, but make sure to only offer it in moderation.
 Strawberries are a safe and natural sweet for your kitty.

 Yet, strawberry jelly is full of sugar and other sweeteners.
 Regular ingestion of this food is likely to cause more harm than good to your feline.
 A few bites won’t hurt, but make sure this sweet pleasure isn’t left unattended.

 The short answer to this question is yes.
-Cats can eat blueberry jelly because blueberries are highly nutritional to felines.
+Cats can eat blueberry jelly because blueberries are highly nutritious to felines.
 They contain an array of antioxidants and can prevent tissue damage.

 Moreover, they can also help in preventing urinary tract infections.
 The credit for this lies in the vitamin C found in blueberries, as well as the fiber content.

 Just as is the case with strawberry jelly, you shouldn’t let your pet indulge in these.
 Although cats can eat cherries and raspberries, letting your furry friend binge on them isn’t recommended.

 In many jellies, sugar is the main problem.
 The sheer amount of it can’t be healthy for you, not to mention your cat.

 Another compound that’s added to jelly is xylitol.
 Xylitol is a sweetener that can be poisonous to cats.
 If your cat has eaten too much jelly, play it on the safe side and consult a veterinarian.